Purdue-ECE634/project-2-vector-quantization-and-discrete-cosine-transform-adnan-hossain/README.md

 opencv-python

 ## Vector Quantization
-Place the evaluation image in the test folder (only one image) Run the script for training with 10 images:
+Place the evaluation image in the test folder (only one image).

+Run the script for training with 10 images:
 ```
 python vector_quantization.py --test_image_path <PATH TO EVAL IMAGE> --code_book_size L --num_epochs 50